Kraft Heinz Co (KHC)

 Liquidity ratios

-Based on the liquidity ratios of Kraft Heinz Co provided for the past five years, we can observe certain trends and fluctuations in the company's short-term financial health.
+Based on the provided liquidity ratios for Kraft Heinz Co, we can observe the following trends:

 See also: